awsdocs/amazon-sagemaker-developer-guide/doc_source/security-iam-awsmanpol.md

 + `logs` – Needed to allow SageMaker jobs and endpoints to publish log streams\.
 + `redshift` – Allows principals to access Amazon Redshift cluster credentials\.
 + `redshift-data` – Allows principals to use data from Amazon Redshift to run, describe, and cancel statements; get statement results; and list schemas and tables\.
-+ `robomaker` – Allows principals to have full access to create, get descriptions, and delete AWS Robomaker simulation applications and jobs\.
++ `robomaker` – Allows principals to have full access to create, get descriptions, and delete AWS RoboMaker simulation applications and jobs\.
 This is also needed to run reinforcement learning examples on notebook instances\.
 + `s3` – Allows principals to have full access to Amazon S3 resources pertaining to SageMaker, but not all of Amazon S3\.
 + `secretsmanager` – Allows principals to have full access to AWS Secrets Manager\.
 The principals can securely encrypt, store, and retrieve credentials for databases and other services\.
 This is also needed for SageMaker notebook instances with SageMaker code repositories that use GitHub\.
 + `servicecatalog` – Allows principals to use AWS Service Catalog\.
 The principals can create, get a list of, update, or terminate provisioned products, such as servers, databases, websites, or applications deployed using AWS resources\.
 This is needed for SageMaker JumpStart and Projects to find and read service catalog products and launch AWS resources in user accounts\.